 I'll eat a little more -

-And eat more raspberries.
+And let's eat some more raspberries.

 How many berries are in the basket?